-4. Desired outcomes Desired outcomes and how they will be measured Success criteria A. For children to be happy, with confidence, resilience and self-esteem, and able to take measurable steps to problem solve independently.
+4. De 4.
+Desired outcomes Desired outcomes and how they will be measured Success criteria А. For children to be happy, with confidence, resilience and self-esteem, and able to take measurable steps to problem solve independently.
 All children eligible for PP funding to have a positive role in school.
-ELSA questionnaires - before and after, show improved feelings in resilience and self-esteem Jigsaw PSHE curriculum to further support the emotional needs of PP children. В. For children to be confident at articulating their feelings to one another, and to adults Children will make desired progress and be discharged from SALT service C. For all children in Years 1 to 4 to make good or better progress, and the attainment gap diminished in reading writing and maths.
-The progress of children will be in line with their peers.
-D. Children to feel valued and be a part of all learning experiences, whatever their background All children to take part in educational off-site visits.
-E. Regular in-school monitoring with the support of an EWO will ensure that attendance and punctuality improve.
+ELSA questionnaires - before and after, show improved feelings in resilience and self-esteem Jigsaw PSHE curriculum to further support the emotional needs of PP children. В. For children to be confident at articulating their feelings to one another, and to adults Children will make desired progress and be discharged from SALT service C. Children to feel valued and be a part of all learning experiences, whatever their background All children to take part in educational off-site visits.
+D. Regular in-school monitoring with the support of an EWO will ensure that attendance and punctuality improve.
 Attendance to be closer to National Average